jqwik-team/jqwik/docs/user-guide.md

 - New constraint annotation `@NotEmpty`
 - Arrays and varargs parameters hand configuration annotations down to their component type arbitrary
+- Properties with unconstrained wildcards will now use any registered arbitrary for value generation

 ### 0.9.2